The discriminant Pfister form of an algebra with involution of capacity four: Determination of the discriminant Pfister form

 \section{Determination of the discriminant Pfister form}

 In this final section we relate the discriminant Pfister form of an algebra with involution of capacity $4$ to other known invariants and we compute it in some special situations.
+We show in~\Cref{P:cap4unitary-invarel} that in the unitary case the discriminant Pfister form is the norm form of a quaternion algebra that is Brauer equivalent to the discriminant algebra, and in~\Cref{cor:KQ} we use this result to give an alternative proof of the criterion due to Karpenko--Qu\'eguiner \cite{KQ} for total decomposability of algebras with unitary involution of degree~$4$.
+In the symplectic case when the characteristic is different from~$2$, we show in~\Cref{P:GPT} that the cohomological invariant introduced by Garibaldi--Parimala--Tignol in \cite{GPT} is the Arason invariant of the discriminant Pfister form, and we give an alternative proof of the result from \cite{GPT} characterising totally decomposable involutions by the vanishing of this invariant.

 We further aim to relate the notions of discriminant Pfister form for the different types of algebras with involution of capacity $4$.
-We will see that an embedding between two such algebras with involution leads naturally to a factorisation relation between the corresponding Pfister forms.
+We will see in~\Cref{L:discneatquadnorm} that an embedding between two such algebras with involution leads naturally to a factorisation relation between the corresponding Pfister forms.

 In the sequel, we shall use the notion of quaternion $K$-algebra also in cases where $K$ is an \'etale $F$-algebra, but not necessarily a field.
 More generally, quaternion $K$-algebras can be defined over an arbitrary commutative ring $K$: see \cite[p.
 4]{Knus} for the general case or \cite[p.
 27]{Bae} in the case where $K$ is a semilocal ring (which therefore covers the case where $K$ is an \'etale $F$-algebra).
 The Skolem-Noether theorem, familiar in the case where $K$ is a field, extends to the case where $K$ is an \'etale $F$-algebra: this follows directly by applying it from the situation where the center is a field to the simple components of $K$ (whose centers are the simple factors of $K$, hence fields).